erinerinchan/Guess-My-Name-JS-Game-/README.md

-# Guess-My-Name-JS-Game-
+# Guess-My-Number-JS-Game-
-'Guess My Name!' is a JavaScript Game made based on the tutorial by instructor Jonas Schmedtmann on Udemy.
+'Guess My Name!' is a JavaScript game made based on the tutorial by instructor Jonas Schmedtmann on Udemy.
+Edits have been made on the game's User Interface.